-During contest proper, I tried so hard not to glance towards my opponents because I might get distracted.
+During the contest proper, I tried so hard not to glance towards my opponents because I might get distracted.
 I have a tendency to compare my works with other people.
-I know I have to unlearn that because it is unhealthy for an aspiring animator like I am.
+I know I have to unlearn that because it is unhealthy for an aspiring animator like me.

 That’s a great idea!
-How did you found out that you were the winner?
+How did you find out that you were the winner?

-How did this competition encourage you to join some more competitions in the future?
+How did this competition encourage you to join more competitions in the future?

-I was encouraged bec I realized na may pinaglalabanan din pala ako.
-I think it is usual for artists to think that you are not that good enough yet while the others say so because it feels like some other people are better than you are,
+I was encouraged because I realized na may pinaglalabanan din pala ako [I have what it takes to compete].
+I think it is usual for artists to think that you are not that good enough yet, while the others say so because it feels like other people are better than you are.

 What did you learn from this experience of yours?

 I have learned to take it easy, and not to hold myself back from opportunities such as this competition.
-It also encouraged me to take more challenges in the future because I realized that somehow I have what it takes as an amateur animator.
+It also encouraged me to take more challenges in the future because I realised that somehow I have what it takes to be an amateur animator.